-- ◆ structuring the specification document correctly covering the required sections - well-designed storyboards including appropriate notes for development
+- structuring the specification document correctly covering the required sections - well-designed storyboards including detailes notes for development of the project (template provided)

-25 marks Splash Animation / Navigation / GUI Prototype and an Interactivity and Response Checklist Document submitted in Week 6.
+25 marks Splash Animation / Navigation / GUI Prototype submitted in Week 6.
 The criteria for this component will include:

-- ◆demonstration of an appropriate navigation structure for the project with the navigational elements functioning - ◆appropriate interface design and theme development of the project's graphic assets - ◆documentation that includes an outline of the approach intended when developing the project
+- ♦ a 5-10 second animation to introduce your project using at least two different animation techniques - demonstration of an appropriate navigation structure for the project with the navigational elements functioning - appropriate interface design and theme development of the project's graphic assets

-Project Implementation (45)
+Project Implementation (40)

-10 marks Successful completition of in-class project related tasks to be demonstrated during Weeks 4-8 in scheduled labs.
+15 marks Successful completion of in-class project related tasks to be demonstrated during Weeks 4-8 in scheduled labs.